A-1: Table of Contents and Introduction

 Not pre-conceived notions, not a set of rules (like the Laws of Moses), not society’s conventions, just simple obedience to the will of God; and this, of course, required Him to spend a great deal of time in prayer and meditation with the Father.
 In his epistle to the Galatians, Paul mentions something similar: “He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law, or by the hearing of faith?”
 (3:5)

-As Ephesians 2:8 makes clear, the gift of God’s favor, the “grace” aspect of salvation, is dependent on faith (“by grace you have been saved through faith”).
-And this faith, as James made equally clear, cannot exist “apart from works”; otherwise it is “dead”.
+As Ephesians 2:8 makes clear, the gift of God’s favor, the “grace” aspect of salvation, is dependent on faith.
+“By grace you have been saved through faith”.
+(2:8) And this faith, as James made equally clear, cannot exist “apart from works”; otherwise it is “dead” – non-existent, in other words.
 (James 2:26 – ESV)

 So we might paraphrase Ephesians 2:8-9 thus: “For by grace you have been saved through your living faith (not a dead faith without works), and that not of yourselves.
-It is the gift of God, not of works (of your own ideas or self-effort) lest anyone should boast.”
+It is the gift of God, not of self-works lest you should boast in yourselves.”

 To resolve this faith-versus-works question, much depends on how we define “works”.
 Christ once made this intriguing statement when asked by the people, “What shall we do, that we may work the works of God?”
 Probably they were thinking in terms of some physical activity, rituals, or good deeds.
 He answered, “This is the work of God, that you believe in Him whom He sent.”
 (John 6:28-29)

-In our earthly realm, spiritual reality is difficult to perceive; thus, that step of believing in Christ is in itself a “work of God”.
-“Even the demons believe”, but with their kind of believing, there is no “work” of submission or yieldedness to the authority of Christ, no acceptance of God’s free gift, only stubborn refusal.
+In our earthly realm, spiritual reality is difficult to perceive; thus, that step of believing in Christ is in itself a “work of God” – the “work of faith” as the apostle Paul calls it.
+(1&2Thessalonians 1:3,1:11) “Even the demons believe”, but with their kind of believing, there is no “work” of submission or yieldedness to the authority of Christ, no acceptance of God’s free gift, only stubborn denial and refusal.
 (James 2:19)

 This question about how to define “works” is a rather fine point of theology perhaps.
 However, by clarifying it, we open the door to becoming more accommodating and charitable towards unbelievers.
 Especially important is the understanding that “works” does have some role to play in the salvation process.

 Only through Christ can we be saved.
-But if that’s true and the above Scriptures are also true, then it must be that Christ greets many “unsaved” persons in the spirit realm after their departure from this life; He welcomes them into the Kingdom.
+But if that’s true and the above Scriptures are also true, then it must be that, for many souls whom we might think are “unsaved” non-believers, Christ greets them as they depart from this life to enter the Spirit Realm.
+And He welcomes them into the Kingdom.
 (Matthew 16:27, 1John 2:29, John 1:9)

 We might think of their “faith” as a desire to live in a godly way, prompted by their conscience, subconsciously perhaps, and in God’s eyes this would mean a lot.
 Just because it can’t be seen or measured, doesn’t mean faith is not there.
 Fortunately for many of us, God does not judge by the “outward appearance” but “looks at the heart”.
 (1Samuel 16:7)